vatesfr/xen-orchestra/docs/docs/users.md

 ### Set of resources

-To create a new set of resources to delegate, go to the "Self Service" section in the main menu:
+To create a new set of resources to delegate, go to the **Self service** section in the main menu:

 ![](./assets/selfservice_menu.png)